How I Automate My Business Using Agents

 The ROI of boring automation

 None of these automations are flashy.
 They don't generate content or make decisions.
-They collect information, structure it, and put it where I can find it.
-The value is in the hours I don't spend context-switching between dashboards and inboxes, and in the problems I catch early because the digest surfaces them before they become incidents.
+They collect information, structure it, and put it where it can be found.
+The value is in the hours not spent context-switching between dashboards and inboxes, and in the problems caught early because the digest surfaces them before they become incidents.

 What's next